OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 Once a Wild VM is imported, OpenNebula will reconfigure the vCenter VM so VNC connections can be established once the VM is monitored.

-Also, network management operations are present like the ability to attach/detach network interfaces, as well as capacity (CPU and MEMORY) resizing operations and VNC connections if the ports are opened beforehand.
+Also, network management operations are present, like the ability to attach/detach network interfaces, as well as capacity (CPU and MEMORY) resizing operations and VNC connections if the ports are opened beforehand.

 .. _vcenter_reimport_wild_vms: